ieee-vgtc/ieeevis.org/governance/area-model.md

 title: The VIS Area Model for 2021+
 layout: page
 permalink: /governance/area-model
+sidetoc: true
 ---

-* TOC
-{:toc}

 ## Introduction

 For IEEE VIS 2021 and beyond, the conference changes how it groups shared research interests as part of the reviewing process.
 Previously, the conference consisted of three sub-conferences, each with similar but separate reviewing processes.
 Instead, the new area model groups different research topics in Visualization and Visual Analytics into six areas.
 This allows research papers on closely-related topics to be reviewed in a coherent manner.
 To ensure a high quality review process, two area paper chairs oversee the reviewing process for each area and draw program committee members from a large joint program committee (PC).
 The mechanism of a unified PC across all areas allows area co-chairs to have access to wider expertise than was previously the case.

 This page provides guidance on how the area model affects authors, reviewers, paper chairs, and the reviewing process more generally.
 It also gives guidance on how to make an appropriate choice during paper submission.

 ## How Will the Area Model Affect Me?

 ### VIS Areas and Paper Authors
 As an author, your main task is to choose an area for your submission.
 You should think of areas mostly as logistical divisions that ensure a high-quality reviewing process.
 First, try to find an area for your paper based on the topics grouped in the area.
 Secondly, if your paper could go into multiple areas, look at the area paper chairs and their expertise.
 Which area has the area paper chairs with expertise related to your paper?
 Note that program committee members are not exclusive to an area, so you do not have to worry about identifying which PC members would be suitable to review your manuscript.
 There are two exceptions to the general recommendations above:
 * Do not submit to an area if you or any of your co-authors are in conflict with both area paper chairs.
 * If you or one of your co-authors is an area paper chair, you cannot submit to your own area.

 The FAQ below answers further specific questions about choosing areas.